connecteev/pixabay-php-api/README.md

 		'min_width' => '0', // Minimum image width.
 Default: "0"
 		'min_height' => '0', // Minimum image height.
 Default: "0"
 		'colors' => 'grayscale,transparent', // Filter images by color properties.
 A comma separated list of values may be used to select multiple properties.
 Accepted values: "grayscale", "transparent", "red", "orange", "yellow", "green", "turquoise", "blue", "lilac", "pink", "white", "gray", "black", "brown
-		'editors_choice' // Select images that have received an Editor's Choice award.
+		'editors_choice' => "false", // Select images that have received an Editor's Choice award.
 Accepted values: "true", "false".
 Default: "false"
-		'safesearch' => // A flag indicating that only images suitable for all ages should be returned.
+		'safesearch' => "true", // A flag indicating that only images suitable for all ages should be returned.
 Accepted values: "true", "false".
 Default: "false"
 		'order' => 'popular', // How the results should be ordered.
 Accepted values: "popular", "latest".
 Default: "popular" 'page' => 1, // Returned search results are paginated.
 Use this parameter to select the page number.
 Default: 1 'per_page' => 200, // Determine the number of results per page.
 Accepted values: 3 - 200.
 Default: 20